"Eclectic"

 Richard Bennett on "Heat It Up"

-Willie Weeks / Jimmy Sloas on "Can't Satisfy You"
+Willie Weeks and Jimmy Sloas

 Mitch Humphries and Gene Sisk